rmuif/web/README.md

 <p align="center">:zap: Supercharged version of Create React App with all the bells and whistles.</p>

+## End of Maintenance

+This project has not seen much activity lately and is being abandoned.
+We’ll still answer any queries you have on [Discord](https://discord.gg/5Ann5C3) but will not add any more features or fix bugs.
+If you want to maintain this project you can contact [rmuif@phoqe.dev](mailto:rmuif@phoqe.dev).

 ## Features

 - Bootstrapped with Create React App.